 Gifted education programs and information on gifted children are the focus of the Phelps Center for Gifted Education.

-For more than 35 years, the Phelps Center for Gifted Education has provided gifted students a challenging and appropriate educational experience to help ensure their success.
-Located in the the center of Springfield, the Center serves gifted children from all Springfield Public School attendance areas .
+For 43 years, the Phelps Center for Gifted Education has provided gifted students a challenging and appropriate educational experience to help ensure their success.
+Located in the center of Springfield, the Center serves gifted children from all Springfield Public School attendance areas .